cehd5170/slidev-new/slides.md

 # https://sli.dev/custom/highlighters.html
 highlighter: shiki
 # show line numbers in code blocks
-lineNumbers: false
+lineNumbers: true
 # some information about the slides, markdown enabled
 info: |
-  ## Slidev Starter Template
+  ## Deep Learning Overview
-  Presentation slides for developers.
+  A comprehensive introduction to deep learning concepts and applications.

   Learn more at [Sli.dev](https://sli.dev)
 # persist drawings in exports and build